Policy learning "without" overlap: Pessimism and generalized empirical Bernstein's inequality: Learning from adaptive behavior policies

-\begin{remark}\normalfont Theorem~\ref{thm:adapt_upper} does not require any assumption on the adaptive data collecting process other than Assumption~\ref{assump:lower_bound}.
-Thus, we obtain concrete upper bounds on the suboptimality even in situations where the conditions in the literature do not hold~\citep{zhan2021policy,bibaut2021risk}.
-The data-dependent upper bound frees us from imposing stringent assumptions on the adaptive propensities; as a result, the learning performance directly depends on the ``quality'' of the offline data that is collected a priori. \end{remark}
+\begin{remark}\normalfont Since Theorem~\ref{thm:adapt_upper} does not require any assumption on the adaptive data collecting process, we obtain concrete upper bounds on the suboptimality even in situations where the conditions in the literature do not hold~\citep{zhan2021policy,bibaut2021risk}.
+The data-dependent upper bound frees us from imposing stringent assumptions on the adaptive propensities; as a result, the learning performance directly depends on the ``quality'' of the offline data. \end{remark}

-To gain a more quantitative understanding of our upper bound, we consider a special case where the sampling probability of the \emph{optimal} policy admits a polynomial-decaying lower bound.
+To gain a more quantitative understanding of our upper bound, we study a special case where the overlap of the \emph{optimal} policy admits a polynomial-decaying lower bound.

 \begin{assumption}[Polynomial decay] Assume $e_t(X,\pi^*(X_t)\given \cH_t)\geq g_t$ almost surely for a deterministic sequence $g_t:=\bar{c}\cdot t^{-\gamma}$ for some constant $\bar{c}>0$ and all $t\in[T]$. \end{assumption}